kaiw3/Multivariate_Data_Tutorial_Core/instructions/README.md

 ## Instructions

-This folder contains the project instructions.
+This folder contains the tutorial instructions.